Where is Jonathan Rees now? What happened after the events of Murder in the Car Park - TheNewsTrace

 Who is Jonathan Rees?

-Jonathan Rees is personal investigator, recognized for locating out data on individuals in the public eye.
+Jonathan Rees is personal investigator, recognized for locating out info on folks in the public eye.

 He was born in September 1954 in Doncaster, and joined the Service provider Navy earlier than turning into an investigator.

-In 1984, Rees arrange detective company, Southern Investigations, in Thornton Heath, Surrey, together with his enterprise companion Daniel Morgan.
+In 1984, Rees arrange detective company, Southern Investigations, in Thornton Heath, Surrey, together with his enterprise accomplice Daniel Morgan.

 What happened to Jonathan Rees?

-On 10th March 1987, Personal Investigator Daniel Morgan was brutally murdered with an axe in the automotive park of a south London pub.
+On 10th March 1987, Non-public Investigator Daniel Morgan was brutally murdered with an axe in the automobile park of south London pub, The Golden Lion.
 There have been no witnesses.

 In April 1987, Rees was arrested on suspicion of the homicide however was launched with out cost.

+He was one of the first suspects for Daniel’s homicide, as he was the final particular person to have seen him earlier than the assault and the police realized the pair had a latest argument.

+In the documentary, employees members of the two claimed there was “rigidity” between them and Daniel’s brother Alastair believed there was “animosity” between them.

-Between Morgan’s loss of life in 1987 and 2008, 5 police inquiries had been performed, at a value of £140 million thus far.
+Between Morgan’s dying in 1987 and 2008, 5 police inquiries have been carried out, at a price of £140 million up to now.

 Rees was later charged with Morgan’s homicide in 2008, alongside brothers Glenn Vian and Garry Vian, in addition to a fourth man, builder James Prepare dinner.

-Nevertheless the case collapsed three years later and all 4 males had been acquitted.
+Nonetheless the case collapsed three years later and all 4 males have been acquitted.

 Where is Jonathan Rees now?